Measurement of Born Cross Sections and Effective Form Factors of $e^+e^-\to \Omega^{-}\bar{\Omega}^{+}$ from$\sqrt{s}$ = 3.7 to 4.7 GeV: Systematic uncertainty

 \section{Systematic uncertainty}

 The systematic uncertainties in the BCS measurement mainly come from the luminosity measurement, branching fractions of the $\Omega^-\to K^-\Lambda$ and $\Lambda\to p\pi^-$ decays, $\Omega^{-}$ reconstruction efficiency, MC generator, mass windows of the $\Lambda$ and $\Omega^-$ selections, choice of the sideband regions and $(1+\delta)\epsilon$ estimation.
-All sources of systematic uncertainties in the BCS measurement are discussed below.
+All sources of systematic uncertainties are discussed in detail below.

+The integrated luminosity is measured using Bhabha events with an uncertainty of 1.0\%~\cite{CPC39-093001}.
+The uncertainties of the branching fractions of $\Omega^-\to K^-\Lambda$ and $\Lambda\to p\pi^-$ are taken from the PDG~\cite{pdg}.
+The systematic uncertainty due to the $\Omega$ reconstruction efficiency, including the tracking and PID efficiencies of charged tracks and the efficiency of the $\Lambda$ reconstruction, is estimated by the control sample $\psi^{\prime}\to\Omega^{-}\bar{\Omega}^+$ with the same method as described in Ref.~\cite{PRD104-L091104}.
+We consider the systematic uncertainties of the decay parameters ($\alpha_{\Omega}$ and $\alpha_{\Lambda}$) in the angular distribution function and the helicity parameters from the analysis of $\psi^{\prime}\to \Omega^{-}\bar{\Omega}^+$ events~\cite{songjiaojiao} as the systematic uncertainty for the MC generator.